thewelshfiend/Bootcamp-Kiran/README.md

 * [Exercise 4](html-css/ex-4) - Create a webpage with a table to display items for sale, and use CSS variables for easier maintenance.
 * [Exercise 5](html-css/ex-5) - Create a responsive webpage with a grid system, including a header, main content area, sidebars, and footer.
 * [Exercise 6](html-css/ex-6) - Create a webpage with a responsive layout, using a CSS framework and CSS Grid.

+## Deployed Landing Page URL

+The landing page for this repository is available at: [Week 1 Landing Page](https://kiran-thomas-jacob.netlify.app/).